 About Heather

-Heather Rose is an award winning and best selling Australian author, public speaker and teacher of creativity and imagination.
+Heather Rose – award winning and best selling Australian author

-Heather’s work spans literary fiction, magical realism, crime fiction, political fiction, fantasy and memoir.
-Her novels have won numerous prizes including the Stella Prize, the Christina Stead Prize, the Margaret Scott Prize and the ABIA General Fiction Book of the Year.
+Heather’s novels have won numerous prizes including the Stella Prize, the Christina Stead Prize, the Margaret Scott Prize and the ABIA General Fiction Book of the Year.
 Her work has been published internationally and translated into numerous languages.
-Heather is a passionate teacher of writing and a mentor for developing novelists.
 She is also one half of the children’s author Angelica Banks.
-Heather’s latest book is a memoir – Nothing Bad Ever Happens Here.
-Heather lives between mountain and sea on one of the islands surrounding Tasmania.
+Heather lives in Tasmania.

 See also Wikipedia